Ranjith-singh/HealthSphere/readme.txt

-                    use domain related routing to get the address host.docker.internal because all services are placed inside the same network add dependencies on the patientServiceDb, patientServiceHealthCheck, BillingService and mskCluster
+                    use domain related routing to get the address host.docker.internal because all services are placed inside the same network add dependencies on the patientServiceDb, patientServiceHealthCheck, BillingService and mskCluster createApiGatewayService():
+                    create a FargateTaskDefinition using FargateTaskDefinition.Builder.create method
+                    specify the id, imageName, db, ports and envs in the method itself because we only create one service through ALB FargateService create a ContainerDefinitionOptions using ContainerDefinitionOptions.builder():
+                        in the .environment() method specify the env's in Map format specify "SPRING_PROFILES_ACTIVE" : "prod"
+                                to consider application-prod.yml instead of application.yml
+                    create a ApplicationLoadBalancedFargateService using the
+                        ApplicationLoadBalancedFargateService.Builder.create():
+                        because we need to create a ALB for the apiGateway to communicate specify the cluster, serviceName and taskDefination
+                        specify the count using desiredCount(1) and healthCheckGracePeriod() of 60 seconds desiredCount specifies the number of EcsTask to be running inside the EcsService after create a new image without any errors for the Services patientService, BillingService, analyticsService, authService and apiGateway
+                to be used by the cloudFormation template

+        create a shell script file to run the setOfCmds: specify it is a shell script by #!bin/bash set -e:
+                stops the script if any cmd fails
+            note: you can communicate with aws using the aws cmds but since your aws is not configured on the cloud rather in the host computer using localStack you communicate with cli using the --endpoint-url=http://localhost:4566 since localStack uses port 4566 by default use aws --entrypoint-url=http://localhost:4566 cloudformation delete stack \
+                    --stack-name patient-management to delete any previous stack with that name
+                    note: \ is used to indicate next line is a continuation of the same line cmd use aws --entrypoint-url=http://localhost:4566 cloudformation deploy --stack-name patient-management \
+                    --template-file "cloudformation template json file"
+                    to deploy a stack with name using the provided json file use aws --entrypoint-url=http://localhost:4566 eblv2 describe-load-balancers \
+                    --query "LoadBalancers[0].DnsName" --output text
+                    to get the output of LoadBalancers[0].DnsName in text format the query is used for perform ops on the resources